Home

 As seen above, both train and test datasets have missing values.
 The sapply function is quite handy when it comes to performing column computations.
 Above, it returns the percentage of missing values per column.

-Therefore, in order to avoid waiting time, let’s impute the missing values using median / mode imputation method; i.e., missing values in the integer variable will be imputed with median and factor variables will be imputed with mode (most frequent value).
+Therefore, in order to avoid waiting time, let's impute the missing values using median/mode imputation method; i.e., missing values in the integer variables will be imputed with median and in the factor variables with mode (most frequent value).

-We’ll use the impute function from MLR package, which is enabled with several unique methods for missing value imputation:
+We'll use the impute function from the mlr package, which is enabled with several unique methods for missing value imputation:

 Being a binary classification problem, you are always advised to check if the data is imbalanced or not.
 We can do it in the following way:

-We’ve used the substr function to return the subtring from a specified start and end position.
-Next, we’ll remove the leading whitespaces from all character variables.
-We’ll use str_trim function from stringr package.
+We've used the substr function to return the substring from a specified start and end position.
+Next, we'll remove the leading whitespaces from all character variables.
+We'll use the str_trim function from the stringr package.

 > library(stringr)